The Campaign to Put A Price On Carbon: How it All Began

 First, our founding team did its homework.
 We carefully studied the dozens of existing and proposed carbon pricing policies around the world, as well as the campaigns behind them.

 Two ingredients stood out.
 One is the importance of smart policy design—holding polluters accountable in a way that progressively returns tangible benefits back to voters.
-The revenue generated from pricing carbon could be used to ease rising public insecurity from automation, income inequality, and their attendant racial injustices.
+The revenue generated from pricing carbon could be used to ease rising public insecurity about automation, household income levels, and racial disparities.
 The second key factor we discovered was careful coalition building and robust outreach.
 We knew we needed to educate the public and decision-makers alike about this simple, cost-effective solution.

 Then, in 2016, we put our research into action.
 We started by working with professional facilitators to build a process for the most inclusive, transparent, and equitable climate campaign in D.C. — and perhaps the nation’s history.
 We then invited over 100 community organizations into the campaign.
 Finally, we reached out to every Advisory Neighborhood Commission and Civic/Citizen Association in the District.
 Now, our coalition has grown to over 23 organizations representing an incredible array of interests.
 The campaign is supported by social, economic, racial and environmental justice organizations; labor; neighborhood groups; and small businesses across the city.
 It is growing every day.